 Spoon the cooled stew into an airtight container and refrigerate the leftovers for up to 5 days.
 If you want to make the stew in advance, cover the pot and refrigerate the leftovers for 1-2 days.
 Sauté the mushrooms right before serving and enjoy!

 I actually think this beef stew tastes even better after the flavors have had time to meld for 1-2 days.
 If you can swing it, I would definitely recommend making the stew the night before.
-If not, no worries, it’ll still taste amazing!
+But if not, no worries, it’ll still taste amazing!

 Two stoneware plates with mashed potatoes and short rib beef bourguignon on a wood table next to herbs, a beige linen, and red wine.